Education about and research into pesticides is ongoing

 Education is important

-‘Capture Pesticides’ is an information and education project being run by LRF in collaboration with the Swedish Board of Agriculture, the Swedish Environmental Protection Agency, Lantmännen, the Swedish Chemicals Agency and Svenskt Växtskydd.
-The aim is to improve the handling of pesticides in Swedish agriculture.
+Focus on Pesticide Use is an information and education project being run by the Federation of Swedish Farmers in collaboration with the Swedish Board of Agriculture, the Swedish Environmental Protection Agency, Lantmännen, the Swedish Chemicals Agency and Svenskt Växtskydd and the Swedish Work Environment Authority.
+The aim of the project is to improve the handling of pesticides in Swedish agriculture.
 This project has developed a ‘Helper in wind-adapted protection zones’, which is intended to decrease the risk of wind drift.

 Certain projects are also being conducted within the association Farming in Balance.
 A project of this kind has been the development of the Swedish biobed for safe filling of spraying equipment.

 Within EU there is a project, called TOPPS, for the training of farmers in how to minimise risk when using plant protection products, e.g. the risk of spillages when filling and clearing of spraying equipment, but also for minimising wind drift and surface run-off to the surrounding environment.

 In another EU project, WATERPROTECT, training initiatives for farmers are combined with ground and surface water measurements in order to develop optimal strategies for minimising the risk of contamination of drinking water resources from agriculture.

 Since most of the pesticide residues found in water are transported through the soil profile or via surface run-off, this can be difficult to counteract by only implementing measures for the actual spraying occasion.
 It is therefore important to find measures that can restrict these transport pathways, on which much research is underway.